c88204646-creator/whab0ts/replit.md

 - **Components**: Shadcn/UI for a consistent and professional look.
 - **Styling**: Exclusive dark mode with a compact interface.
 - **Internationalization**: Country selector with flags for over 30 countries.
+- **Analytics**: Sales Funnel module with automatic chat classification and visualization

 ### Technical Implementations
 - **Real-time Communication**: WebSocket for instant updates with proper queryKey cache invalidation.